MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/quick-start.md

 In this example, the segment finds customers who haven't made a purchase in two years and have a high engagement score.

 ### Data completeness scorecard
 Dynamics 365 AI for Customer Insights equip you with a range of insights across the customer lifetime journey.
 However, how confident you can be in regard to these insights?
-Well, by viewing the Data Completeness Scorecard you can get a sense for the phases for which you have wide entity representation versus the phases for which you should successfully incorporate more data and entities. -Going left to right, you can view how complete is your data for the Awereness, Engagement, Buying and Service stages.
+By viewing the Data Completeness Scorecard you can get a sense for the phases for which you have wide entity representation versus the phases for which you should successfully incorporate more data and entities.
+Going left to right, you can view how complete is your data for the Awereness, Engagement, Buying and Service stages.

-For each of these tiles, Green represents good entity coverage, Yellow represents medium entity coverage and Red represents poor entites coverage.
+For each of these tiles, green represents good entity coverage, yellow represents medium entity coverage, and red represents poor entity coverage.

 **Awareness**: content needed